Data Protection

 In-depth data analysis

-If you hover the cursor over, for example, the data type or click on the + sign, the dashboard will provide you with more in-depth information.
+If you hover the cursor over, for example, the data type or click the + sign, the dashboard will provide you with more in-depth information.
 For example, in the screenshot below, the user has accessed numerous sensitive data types from many IP addresses.
 This information is useful in understanding the level of risk associated with the user.
 It also helps you understand what your expectation was with data access for a user and what the user is accessing.

 traceable_protection_data_protection_user_details(1)(1)

 Such in-depth analysis and information can give you indicators to create necessary controls to avoid unauthorized access and the theft of sensitive data.
-The next section explains how to use this information to create an effective data protection policy.
+The next section explains how to use this information to create an effective data protection rule.

-Create a Data Loss Prevention (DLP) policy
+Create a Data Loss Prevention (DLP) rule

-The DLP policy enables you to control access patterns for sensitive data to an API within a given period of time.
+The DLP rule enables you to control access patterns for sensitive data to an API within a given period of time.
 Sensitive data access is tracked per source type for sensitive data sets and types for specified APIs.
-After the data access limit is reached, if blocking is enabled, the policy rejects all requests by that user, thereby avoiding any exfiltrating attempts of sensitive data.
+After the data access limit is reached, if blocking is enabled, the rule rejects all requests by that user, thereby avoiding any exfiltrating attempts of sensitive data.
 Or it alerts any such further access.

 traceable_protection_data_protection_user_spec_policy